Rullabcde/currency_conversion_app/README.md

-simple application about currency conversion using the ExchangeRate-API API
+simple application about currency conversion using the ExchangeRate-API